zineland/zineland.github.io/content/customization/theme.md

 ### Article

 Do you wanna add a comment widget below each article?
 Easy.
-Just set a `article_extend_template`.
+Just set an `article_extend_template`.

 Take [https://rustpr.github.io](https://rustpr.github.io) as the instance.